Skills for a civilian career

 Service develops integrity, responsibility and perseverance — qualities that appeal to employers in the civilian world.
 In fact, many U.S. employers have recruiters who look specifically for candidates with military backgrounds.
 These companies understand that service members are prepared with the best possible training and work ethic and make an effort to employ those who have served.

-G.I.
-Jobs Top 5 Military Employers
+Finding the Top Military Employers

 Skills For A Civilian Career Videos